seanconlon29/Tap-into-Your-Tastes/README.md

 <br>

 ## Visualization
-The models made were created for the recommendation engine, but in order to see the data we need to visualize our findings.
-The following visualizations were interesting parts of the analysis in which I came across during the modeling process.
+The models made were created for the recommendation engine, but to examine the data we must present our discoveries visually.
+Here are some noteworthy visualizations that emerged during the modeling phase.

 <figure>
     <p align="center">